-In accordance with Regulation 40(2) of the SEBI ICDR Regulations, the Offer is being made through the book building process.
-Accordingly, the Underwriting Agreement has not been executed as on the date of this Red Herring Prospectus.
-After the determination of the Offer Price and allocation of Equity Shares but prior to the filing of the Prospectus with the RoC, our Company and the Selling Shareholders will enter into an Underwriting Agreement with the Underwriters for the Equity Shares proposed to be offered through the Offer.
-Pursuant to the terms of the Underwriting Agreement, the obligations of the Underwriters will be several and will be subject to certain conditions to closing, as specified therein.
+Our Company and the Selling Shareholders have entered into an Underwriting Agreement with the Underwriters for the Equity Shares proposed to be offered through this Offer.
+Pursuant to the terms of the Underwriting Agreement, the obligations of the Underwriters are several and are subject to certain conditions to closing, as specified therein.

-The Underwriting Agreement is dated $[\bullet]$.
+The Underwriting Agreement is dated September 11, 2023.
 The Underwriters have indicated their intention to underwrite the following number of Equity Shares: